Difference Between Medicare and Medicaid

 Dual Eligibility: When You Qualify for Both Medicare and Medicaid

 What occurs when a person qualifies for both Medicare and Medicaid?
-This scenario is referred to as dual eligibility, allowing individuals to benefit from both programs’ coverage, thereby providing supplementary financial aid and comprehensive healthcare.
+This scenario may be referred to as dual eligibility, which could potentially allow individuals to benefit from both programs’ coverage, possibly providing supplementary financial aid and comprehensive healthcare.

-Dual eligibility can be particularly beneficial for low-income seniors and people with disabilities, as Medicaid can cover:
+Dual eligibility may be particularly beneficial for low-income seniors and people with disabilities, as Medicaid could potentially cover:

 • Medicare premiums